 2. Resisting change while hanging onto an outdated and ineffective website

-The world wide web has changed drastically over the last several years and hoteliers must act upon the advancements of the Internet.
+The world wide web has changed drastically over the last several years, and hoteliers must act upon the advancements of the Internet.
 Due to these fast technological advances, hotels that still display their property on an older looking and inefficient website are a lot more susceptible to receiving lower percentages of hotel website conversions.
-Additionally, if your hotel’s website looks outdated, then your hotel property will be also be perceived as outdated by online users.
-The lifespan of website content is a fairly short one, making it crucial to update the content and images generally within 36 to 48 months, but the sooner the better it is for your website.
+Additionally, if your hotel’s website looks outdated, then your hotel property will also be perceived as outdated by online users.
+The lifespan of website content is a relatively short one, making it crucial to update the content and images generally within 36 to 48 months.
+Still, the sooner, the better it is for your website.
 The hotel’s website should not only reflect its onsite experience, but it should also be up-to-date with the current technology and changes in consumer demands.

-Having an updated and fresh looking hotel website is not enough to sell your property in this present time of fast growing technology.
-With the growing amount of users booking hotel rooms through smartphones and tablets, hoteliers that do not offer an online experience across all 3-screens are essentially walking away from a fairly large portion of their business.
-Smartphone use for travelers is continuing to increase, making it essential for hoteliers to provide a mobile-friendly version of their website to capture this segment of constantly connected travelers.
+Having an updated and fresh looking hotel website is not enough to sell your property in this present time of fast-growing technology.
+With the growing amount of users booking hotel rooms through smartphones and tablets, hoteliers that do not offer online experience across all 3-screens are mainly walking away from a relatively large portion of their business.
+Smartphone use for travelers is continuing to increase, making it essential for hoteliers to provide a mobile-friendly version of their website to capture this segment of connected travelers continuously.
 All in all, make sure your hotel has a presence across all 3-screens, from desktop to smartphone and tablet, and you’ll see that these platforms will pay off for themselves and provide more additional revenue.

 4. Declining to look into the wealth of useful information analytics data can provide

 Hoteliers that are not utilizing free analytical tools, like Google Analytics, are missing out on a lot of insightful and actionable data that can be used toward better marketing for your hotel.
-The information that these analytical tools provide will give hoteliers a better understanding of their customers, such as where they are searching from to land on the website, which pages they visit and how much time they spend on it, which pages they are bouncing off of and and much more important factors to be aware of.
-Knowing this type information will provide a better understanding of the online user experience and where hoteliers should focus their marketing budget toward.
-However, because there is a lot of information available and not every single metric can be measured, it is often better to focus on the bigger picture and look into monthly, quarterly and annual numbers more closely.
+The information that these analytical tools provide will give hoteliers a better understanding of their customers.
+They can see where they are searching from to land on the website, which pages they visit and how much time they spend on it, which pages they are bouncing off of and much more essential factors to be aware of.
+Knowing this type of information will provide a better understanding of the online user experience and where hoteliers should focus their marketing budget toward.
+However, because there is a lot of information available and not every single metric can be measured, it is often better to focus on the bigger picture and look into monthly, quarterly, and annual numbers more closely.

 Avoiding these common hotel marketing mistakes can save your hotel from losing a potentially large amount of direct bookings and hundreds, if not thousands of dollars to your property.
 Maximize your hotel’s marketing success by avoiding these costly mistakes and focus on increasing the ROI of your hotel with effective marketing strategies!